SDG 11 Target and Indicators: Scaling Community Development

 - Homelessness is growing

 - Soft money is another name for low-interest loans from the government.
-When the government doesn't have sufficient funds, then foundations and some of the wealthier communities can step up.
+When the government doesn't have sufficient funds, foundations and wealthier communities can step up.
 They can bring soft money as part of the Program Related Investment (PRI) funds.
-As foundations in the USA are mandated to give away 5% every year, it can be given in the form of low-interest loans.
+As foundations in the USA are mandated to give away 5% every year, it can be given in low-interest loans.
 (Foundations moving towards impact investment)

 - NIMBY: Not In My Backyard movement is making it difficult to build affordable houses near train stations, bus stations, near work, or connected areas